yasserprogamer/TNTBot-HelpCenter/README.md

 ### Report a bug or issue
 Please open new [issue](https://github.com/yasserprogamer/TNTBot-HelpCenter/issues) and we will reply for the problem you got!
 If the bug doesn't fixed we will remove **Command** or **System** or we will ignore the problem and close your issue

+### Commands are laggy
+If commands are laggy please be sure Bot pings are lowers do "!ping" if not.
+That mean there a wrong on coding bot Please make an issue or a ticket

 ### TNT Bot offline issue
 Why TNT Bot isn't 24/7h online exactly?
 TNT Bot is 24/7h!
 But not exactly because it hosted using HeroKu & GitHub not by us!
 Well we need to pay a host to make our Discord Bot 24/7h online! and we don't have money for that! or even credit card.
 Well you need to wait to make bot online again, The time you need to wait: 1 week  - 4 weeks!